christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 CUDNN is a second library coming with CUDA providing you with more optimized operators.

-Once installed on your system, these libraries will be called by more high level deep learning frameworks, such as Caffe, Tensorflow, MXNet, CNTK, Torch or Pytorch.
+Once installed on your system, these libraries will be called by higher level deep learning frameworks, such as Caffe, Tensorflow, MXNet, CNTK, Torch or Pytorch.

 The command `nvidia-smi` enables you to check the status of your GPUs, as with `top` or `ps` commands.